-A modern studio apartment off a secluded garden court with a separate street entry.
+A modern studio off a secluded garden court with a separate street entry.
 Central to the happening Mission neighborhood scene.
 There is a private bathroom, a small kitchen, a clothes washer/dryer, and a queen-size bed.

-A modern studio apartment off a quiet private garden court with giant timber bamboo.
+A modern studio off a quiet private garden court with giant timber bamboo.
 Access is through a gate off the street and then down a passageway to the courtyard.
-The apartment has a kitchen with sink, refrigerator, and stove-top, but no freezer or oven.
+It has a kitchen with sink, refrigerator, and stove-top, but no freezer or oven.
 There is a private bathroom with walk in shower, as well as a Bosch clothes washer and dryer.
 The queen size bed has a comfortable SONOS firm memory foam mattress and down comforter.
 Storage is provided by an armoire custom made from sustainable bamboo.
 The polished concrete floor has radiant heat.
 There is a sofa that is also a twin size daybed suitable for a child to sleep on.
 There is free WiFi, but no TV.
 Bedding and towels are included.
 Complimentary SodaStream carbonated water is included.
 The building has solar hot water and electricity collectors.

 There is a small woodworking space on the courtyard, associated with my architectural firm.
 During the day there are occasional periods of noise from this activity.